 As the network of retail shops grew, they financed themselves and a Community Support Centre.
 These were always located either within or in an additional shop space next door and created a ‘soft’ entry off the high street for the individual to find psychosocial support.

 Over 3,000 people each year still receive life-changing support here.
-For many it makes the vital difference to their future.
+For many, it makes a vital difference to their future.

 An audit by a local authority on the effectiveness and sustainability of the enterprises demonstrated for every £1, saw £6.20 of value realised through our community services.